 Can I get a Giardia infection from my pet?

-In the past, it was assumed that cats and dogs, along with wildlife, were the main source of infection for humans.
+Previously, it was thought that cats and dogs, as well as wildlife, were the primary sources of infection for people.

 How is Giardia in cats spread?